artbat/bus-stop-test/docs/about.md

 ## Final words
 We hope you enjoy building your bus departures app.
-We're interested in your feedback, so do let us know what you thought.
+We're interested in your feedback, so do let us know what you thought of the task.

 And most finally, good luck!